fbpx

 2. Give remote workers the tools they need to complete their duties

-On their first day of work, office workers often have a desk, chair, computer, and other accessories.
-Remote employees usually require the company to supply the standard office supplies because they may not yet have an office setup at home.
+On their first day of work, office workers often have a desk, computer, and other tools readily available to them to get their work started.
+Remote employees typically require their company to supply the same standard office supplies to help them set up an at-home workspace.

-Consider allocating a certain amount of money for each remote employee’s home office setup.
-To make this process easier for your new hires, it could be useful to provide a list of office necessities.
-If you provide your new remote employee with the necessary office supplies on their first day, such as a company-issued laptop, phone, or other necessary office equipment.
+Consider allocating a stipend for each remote employee’s home office setup.
+To make this process easier for your new hires, it could be useful to provide a list of office necessities, and communicate with them leading up to their start date to help them obtain the necessary supplies needed to kickstart their new role.

-To successfully onboard remote employees, it’s essential to give them access to email, webcasts, internal platforms, and other technologies right away.
-This shows your new hires that they are a priority and will help your business.
+To successfully administer remote onboarding, it’s essential to give employees access to email, webcasts, internal platforms, and other technologies right away.
+This removes any barriers to productivity and conveys the value you have for new hires, helping to increase engagement.

 3. Encourage a supportive team culture

-Early teammate introductions for new remote employees are a crucial component of an onboarding program.
-During the first week, a virtual team meeting can give new employees important information about how colleagues get along, what a normal day looks like, and how the company runs.
-To foster relationships and employee cohesion, schedule weekly or biweekly team meetings to discuss project updates and explore solutions to problems.
+Early teammate introductions for new remote employees are a crucial component of a remote onboarding program.
+During the first week, a virtual team meeting can give new employees essential information about how colleagues interact, what a normal day looks like, and how the overall company runs.
+To foster relationships and employee cohesion, schedule weekly or bi-weekly team meetings to discuss project updates and explore solutions to problems.

 At the end of the second or third week, consider having a virtual lunch with the complete team.
-As a conversation starter, bring up issues like how team members are balancing work and life and dealing with the isolation of working from home.
-The interaction could reduce some tension for a worker who is still getting used to their new position and, in the process, show how supportive the workplace culture is.
+As a conversation starter, bring up issues like how team members are balancing work and life and dealing with the transition of working from home.
+These interactions help break the ice for a worker who is still getting used to their new position and, in the process, show how supportive the workplace culture is.

 5. Share your remote work policy

-As a manager, creating routines and realistic schedules would benefit both you and the employee.
+As a manager, creating routines and realistic schedules benefit both you and your employees.
 Remind your new hire that keeping a harmonious work-life balance is a fundamental part of your business’s principles.
 Remote workers are more likely to allow themselves time to rest and contribute meaningfully when they are aware of what is expected of them.

 7. Maintain a channel of open communication